laravel/docs/passport.md

 Passport also includes a JSON API for managing personal access tokens.
 You may pair this with your own frontend to offer your users a dashboard for managing personal access tokens.
 Below, we'll review all of the API endpoints for managing personal access tokens.
 For convenience, we'll use [Axios](https://github.com/mzabriskie/axios) to demonstrate making HTTP requests to the endpoints.

+The JSON API is guarded by the `web` and `auth` middlewares; therefore, it may only be called from your own application.
+It is not able to be called from an external source.

 > {tip} If you don't want to implement the personal access token frontend yourself, you can use the [frontend quickstart](#frontend-quickstart) to have a fully functional frontend in a matter of minutes.

-> {note} The JSON API is guarded by the `web` and `auth` middlewares.
-This means that the endpoints can only be consumed by the Laravel application in which they are implemented by making use of the shipped frontend scaffolding.

 #### `GET /oauth/scopes`